vberlier/goomy/README.md

 ### Signals

 The distinctive capability of classes that have been mounted to the engine as systems is that they can respond to signals.
-Dispatching a signal will call the associated member function on every system if it exists.
+Dispatching a signal will call the associated member function on all the systems where it is defined.

 ```cpp
 class TestSystem {